Quick answer

 Icecast is the best neutral reference.
 If Icecast shows the right metadata, the player may simply be caching it badly.

-A surprising number of stale metadata incidents come from reading an old or different mountpoint than the one actually in use.
+A surprising number of stale metadata incidents come from reading an old mountpoint instead of the one currently in use.

-If one player shows stale metadata and another shows correct updates, the issue is likely client-side caching rather than stream-side failure.
+If one player is stale and another is correct, the issue is likely client-side caching rather than stream-side failure.

 systemctl restart spotifyd systemctl restart liquidsoap systemctl restart icecast2